BergQuester/v8tr.github.io/_drafts/2018-08-30-xcode-extension-tutorial.md

 ### Implementing the Sorting Command

 As you might have already guessed, our extension will sort selected lines of code.
 Sounds like an easy task?
-I bet it is.
+It sure is after you learned how *XcodeKit* works and did lots of preparation work.

 {: .box-note}
-*I got so much carried away by writing this article that I ended up with [LinesSorter](https://github.com/V8tr/LinesSorter-Xcode-Extension) project and open sourced it recently.
+*I got so much carried away by writing this article that I ended up with [LinesSorter](https://github.com/V8tr/LinesSorter-Xcode-Extension) extension and open sourced it recently.
 Make sure to check it out after reading this article.*

-We already know that as soon as the command is activated from Xcode Editor menu, an invocation instance is sent to a handler class which is in our case `SourceEditorCommand`.
+We already know that as soon as the command is activated from Xcode Editor menu, an invocation instance is sent to a the command class.

-Open *SourceEditorCommand.swift* and paste the method there:
+Open `SourceEditorCommand.swift` and paste the method there:

 {% highlight swift linenos %}

 func sort(_ inputLines: NSMutableArray, in range: CountableClosedRange<Int>, by comparator: (String, String) -> Bool) {
     guard range.upperBound < inputLines.count, range.lowerBound >= 0 else {
         return
     }

     let lines = inputLines.compactMap { $0 as?
 String }
     let sorted = Array(lines[range]).sorted(by: comparator)

     for lineIndex in range {
         inputLines[lineIndex] = sorted[lineIndex - range.lowerBound]
     }
 }

 {% endhighlight %}

-Now we can sort selected lines by mutating `invocation.buffer.selections` that contants `NSMutableArray` of selected strings.
+Now we can sort selected lines by mutating `invocation.buffer.selections` which is an `NSMutableArray` of strings.
 All changes to the buffer will be reflected in Xcode source editor.

 {% highlight swift linenos %}